APriya-spec/COMP-ANALY-HIGH-TP-BIOMED-DATA/README.md

 The primary goal of this assignment is to study and compare miRNA expression data from two distinct cancer-related datasets.
 The script uses Pearson correlation analysis to determine how different cancer types link inside each dataset and between the two datasets.

 ### *Dependencies:*
-pandas
-seaborn
-matplotlib
-numpy
-google.colab (for file downloading in Google Colab)
+pandas, seaborn, matplotlib, numpy, google.colab (for file downloading in Google Colab)

 ### *Input Files:*
 1. matrix1.txt: Data matrix 1 with cancer type expressions.